 What does an ideal Cloud Engineer look like?

-At a minimum, organizations looking to hire Cloud Engineer should find candidates that:
+At a minimum, organizations looking to hire a Cloud Engineer should find candidates that:

 No two candidates or organizations are alike, but these basic qualifications can help identify the best candidates to consider before making a final hiring decision.